-- First call for proposals – immediately to May 2020
+- First call for proposals – closed for applications

 Funding will be distributed through 3 calls for proposals from Alberta Health.

 Approved projects are eligible for up to $500,000.

 Overall administration of the funding should not exceed 1%.
 These are costs that do not relate to direct service delivery such as administrative costs or report writing.
 There are no caps on specific budget items such as salaries, however budgeted expenses must align with overall project scope and impact.